 So the question is - have our techniques for uncovering fraud so improved that we’re discovering it more, or have the instances of fraud increased over recent months and years?
 Or, perhaps an even more alarming thought is – are those uncovered just the tip of the iceberg?
 It’s probably fair to say that even with the best procedures in place, it’s impossible to prevent all instances of fraud.
 However, if you really do have the best procedures in place – you can be sure that they won’t get away with it forever.
 And at some point the fraudsters become complaisant and/or lazy.

-To counter this rise in activity the fraud and detection market is expected to grow by 16% in 2014 in response to the global issue which last year cost UK business more than £52bn with the UK public sector alone losing £20.6bn a year to fraud.
+To counter this rise in activity the fraud and detection market is expected to grow by 16% n response to the global issue which last year cost UK business more than £52bn with the UK public sector alone losing £20.6bn a year to fraud.

 However, a few simple policy implementations might have prevented it from happening at all.
 The deployment of some P2P automation helps to raise overall visibility and has the ability to increase accountability across transactions and, if implemented correctly, can go a long way to reducing the opportunity for fraud.
 The key here is not just the automation itself, but to take a close look at existing procedures prior to implementation and make sure you look at the gaps in security and close down windows of opportunity.